LucasWashor/IS477-Group-Project---Lucas-W.-Max-W./StatusReport.md

 ### **6.1 Lucas Washor (Lwashor02)**
 For this milestone, I worked mainly on acquiring the datasets and beginning the cleaning process.
 I downloaded the datasets, added them to our repo, and wrote the first cleaning scripts to standardize formats and inspect missing values.
 I also helped write and organize this status report.

+### **6.2 Max Washor (Mwashor2)**
+For this milestone, I focused on testing the merge between the datasets and exploring how well the movie titles match.
+I set up the early integration notebook, tried different matching approaches, and created some early exploratory plots.
+I also helped update our project scope and next steps.

 ---